uubufr/VMMgr/RoadMap.md

 - IPMI

-- Physical Dev: be able to give a physical dev to a vm

 - virgl: be able to add a physical graphical card a vm and use spice virgl=on

 - Audit/Performances: be able to evaluate and compare various options and features